 Getting information to stick in your brain is complicated and hard.
 Getting it out, to make way for new way things, can be even harder.
 Sadirac’s previous job, as it happens, involved retraining adults.
 The biggest impediment to them learning new things was often unlearning what they already knew.
 Case in point: around 30% of the students in the swimming pool come with coding experience.
 After one month, those with experience perform no better than those without it.

-Around 30% of the students come with coding experience.
-After one month, they perform no better than those without it.
 He considers École 42 an art school because programming is more art than science, he says.
 Two myths that persist about coding is that you have to be good at math and that it is a solitary endeavor.
 These myths, he argues, are part of what keeps women away from programming.
 Only 10% of students at École 42 are women; it has started a program to bring in female high-school students during holidays to teach them coding and dispel these ideas.

 Knowledge is “dangerous,” Sadirac says, because of the way technology has changed.
 Companies first applied digital technology to transform existing processes, which required high levels of organization and knowledge, but not a lot of creativity.
 Today, as companies reinvent themselves around everything digital, it is programming that reinvents processes.
 That requires people to work together and think broadly about how to solve real-world problems.